LouisIsbister/set-theory-venn-diagram/README.md

 A set is a collection of unique elements that represent a group of data.
 In this application the user does not need to provide any data as it is predetermined.
 ## Set identifiers:
 For the sake of cleaness and simplicity, the user must express sets as lower or upper case letters in their expression.
-However, lowercase letters will automatically be converted to uppercase (so `A` will be the same as `a`.
-For example:
+However, uppercase letters will automatically be converted to lowercase (so `A` will be the same as `a`).
 `A, b, c, x, Y, z` are all valid identifiers.
 But, `ab, [empty string], BC, aCCD` are all invalid.
 Furthermore, using the same letter in either upper or lowercase form at different points in an expression will result in them pointing to the same set.
-For example: ... a ....
+For example: `... a ....
 A ....
-A, each of these sets are equal (a == A == A)
+A`, each of these sets are equal `(a == A == A)`.
 # The universal set:
 A set that contains all data in the domain (in this case the domain is all the pixels in the graphical view).